-This feature may be useful in triggering an antivirus analysis the moment the incident is logged, or it can move a malicious file to a specific folder.
+This feature may be useful in triggering an antivirus analysis the moment the incident is logged, or it can move a dangerous file to a specific folder.
+Launching a Yara scan makes it possible to identify malware, for example.

-- 1. Select your security policy in the Policies tab, then select the set of rules.
-The main page of the rule set appears. - 2.
-Click on the tab of the rule that you want to modify. - 3.
+- Select your security policy in the Policies tab, then select the set of rules.
+The main page of the rule set appears. - Click on the tab of the rule that you want to modify. - 3.
 If you are in read-only mode, click on Edit in the upper banner. - 4.
 In the banner at the top of the rule, click on .
 The window Action when logs generated appears. - 5.
 Enable a notification on the agent, if you wish to, for every time this rule triggers a log.
 This feature is available only for rules in Protection mode.

-- If you wish to run a script whenever this rule generates a log, click on Add an action. - 7.
-Enter a name for the action in the Run custom script window.

-- 8. To the right of the Script field, click on + to add the script to run. - 9.
-In the Arguments field, specify the arguments to add when the script is run. - 10.
+- 6. If you wish to run a script whenever this rule generates a log, click on Add an action. - a.
+Enter a name for the action in the Run custom script window. - a.
+To the right of the Script field, click on + to add the script to run. - b.
+In the Arguments field, specify the arguments to add when the script is run. - c.
 In the Run in list, choose Local service because this is an account with restricted privileges.
 Do not choose Interactive session or System accounts unless absolutely necessary.